Amelia Lily: Performances on The X Factor

 Lily was the support act for Girls Aloud's arena tour, Ten: The Hits Tour, participating from 21 February to 20 March 2013.
 Lily was also the main support act for Olly Murs's gig at the INTRO Festival.
 She also performed at Allstarz Summer Party at Madejski Stadium in Reading and later Chester Rocks at Chester Racecourse in June 2013, both of which were alongside Jessie J and Lawson.

 In July 2014, Lily announced the release of a single titled "California" with Warner Music, due for release 7 September 2014.
 Lily released the music video for "California" on 25 July 2014.
 In 2016, a CD featuring the explicit version of "California" appeared online, including two new tracks, "The Best Of Me Yet (Greatest Night)" and "U Get Me".

 In November 2014, it was announced that Lily would be replacing Marcus Collins in the UK tour of Joseph and the Amazing Technicolor Dreamcoat from February 2015.
 In May 2015, the London Evening Standard announced that Lily would be taking on the role of Whatsername when Green Day's American Idiot came to London.

 In 2017, Lily competed in the twentieth series of Celebrity Big Brother.
 She left the house on Day 25 as the runner up behind Sarah Harding.
 Lily returned to the musical theatre stage in the 2017–2018 UK tour of Shrek the Musical in the role of Princess Fiona.
 In October 2019, it was announced that Lily had joined the cast of the MTV reality series Geordie Shore.
 In September 2022, Lily started hosting her own podcast called "The Talent Factory: Inside the Music Machine", on BBC Radio One.

 Artistry

 Lily credits Pink as her major musical influence and idol.
 She also admires Kelly Clarkson, and cited her as her hero during The X Factor, singing one of her songs in the show's quarter final, "Since U Been Gone".

 Personal life

 Lily is a Type 1 diabetic, having been diagnosed with the condition aged three.
-She is the sister of Any Dream Will Do's Lewis Bradley.
+She is the half-sister of Any Dream Will Do's Lewis Bradley.
 Her father, John Barry Oliver, was the manager of Billingham Town.
+Lily and her partner, Eddie McQueen, welcomed their first baby called Pearl on 23 May 2025 after a pregnancy kept secret.